-Longlegged and Iriam (Suffel) Roads have not been graded yet this year and this has resulted is heavy washboarding conditions.
+Longlegged and Iriam (Suffel) Roads have not been graded yet this year and this has resulted in heavy washboarding conditions.
 Take your time.

 The Johnson, Leano and Onnie Access Points are all accessible via the Iriam (Suffel) Road from Red Lake, or the Longlegged from Ear Falls.

 Please be aware of beaver activity and the potential for these areas to result in road washout conditions.
-We are watching a couple of these dams, and hope to mitigate potential impacts soon.
+Working with local trappers, we are hopeful that the potential for washouts has been mitigated (July 20th)